AshenIndeewara/Manga-API/README.md

 # 📚 FastAPI Manga API

-A simple and fast web API built using [FastAPI](https://fastapi.tiangolo.com/), designed to provide endpoints for searching and accessing manga information, chapters, and images.
+A blazing fast, minimalistic web API built using [FastAPI](https://fastapi.tiangolo.com/).
+This API scrapes data directly from [mangakakalot.gg](https://mangakakalot.gg) to provide access to manga titles, chapters, and images.

+> ⚠️ **Disclaimer**: This project is for educational purposes only.
+It is not affiliated with, endorsed by, or associated with mangakakalot.gg.
+Use responsibly.

+---

 ## 🚀 Features

-- 🔍 Search for manga titles
+- 🔍 Search for manga titles on mangakakalot.gg
-- 📘 Get details of a specific manga
+- 📘 Get metadata of a specific manga
-- 📖 Fetch specific manga chapters
+- 📖 Fetch manga chapters and content
-- 🖼️ Retrieve images via URL
+- 🖼️ Retrieve images from manga pages

+---

-## 🛠️ Endpoints
+## 🔌 Endpoints

 ### `GET /`
-Returns a basic welcome or root response.
+Basic root endpoint for testing availability.

 ---

 ### `GET /search/{query}`
-Searches for manga using a query string.
+Searches for manga on **mangakakalot.gg** using a query string.

 **Path Parameters:**
-- `query` (string): The search keyword.
+- `query` (string): Search keyword

 **Responses:**
-- `200 OK`: List of matching manga.
+- `200 OK`: JSON list of matched manga
-- `422 Unprocessable Entity`: Validation error.
+- `422`: Validation error

 ---

 ### `GET /manga/{name}`
-Fetches information for a specific manga.
+Fetches details of a specific manga by its name slug.

 **Path Parameters:**
-- `name` (string): Name of the manga.
+- `name` (string): Manga slug (from URL)

-**Responses:**
-- `200 OK`: Manga details.
-- `422 Unprocessable Entity`: Validation error.

 ---

 ### `GET /chapter/{name}/{chapter}`
-Retrieves a specific chapter of a manga.
+Fetches chapter images from a manga.

 **Path Parameters:**
-- `name` (string): Manga name.
+- `name` (string): Manga slug
-- `chapter` (string): Chapter number or ID.
+- `chapter` (string): Chapter number or ID

-**Responses:**
-- `200 OK`: Chapter data.
-- `422 Unprocessable Entity`: Validation error.

 ---

 ### `GET /image?url=...`
-Fetches and serves an image from a given URL.
+Downloads and serves an image from a remote URL (useful for proxying images to avoid hotlinking restrictions).

 **Query Parameters:**
-- `url` (string): Direct image URL.
+- `url` (string): Direct image URL

-**Responses:**
-- `200 OK`: Returns image metadata or proxy.
-- `422 Unprocessable Entity`: Validation error.

 ---